 Announcement of Annual General Meeting

 The Borneo Orangutan Survival Australia AGM is scheduled for Monday 25th October at 7pm (AEST) via Zoom.
-Further details will be sent directly to members by the end of September.

 We are also inviting supporters of BOS Australia to become members of this great organisation.
 Members can attend the AGM and participate in voting.
 By becoming a member, you are helping to define the direction of BOSA and our work to save orangutans.
 Single and family memberships are available here.